INSTRUMENTS & PICKUPS

 All of my early Maggie's Music recordings featured my Sifel Cutaway with maple sides and back.
 On "Racing Hearts" I used an Olson SJ with a cedar top and Indian Rosewood sides and back in addition to a rosewood cutaway made by Larry Sifel.
 The Olson belonged to singer/songwriter Cheryl Wheeler who was nice enough to let me use her guitar "Osgood" for a while.
 The Sifel is one of three that I've used on my recordings.
 On "Gratitude", I played the Rosewood Sifel Cutaway and a Brazilian/Cedar Olson that was lent to us by another of our favorite singer/songwriters, David Wilcox.
 Amy played two different Brazilian rosewood Olson SJs that David loaned us.
 One with a rosewood neck and spruce top and one with a mahogany neck and cedar top.

-The guitar I used on Caledon Wood is a Larry Sifel dreadnought that I played for over ten years.
+The guitar I used on Caledon Wood is the Larry Sifel dreadnought "Dryad" that I played in concert for over ten years.
 It is arguably the best sounding instrument in its class that I've ever played.
+It was returned to Jean Sifel in 2014 in order to be a part of the Pearl Works museum.

-I don't play electric guitar very often, but when I do, I like to use and old Stratocaster that I built from spare parts that is outfitted with Joe Barden hand-wound pickups or my Paul Reed Smith Custom 22 Artist .
+We own an Appalachian dulcimer built by Tom Fellenbaum and an Old-Time banjo built by Lo Gordon.
+I don't play electric guitar very often, but when I do, I like to use an old Stratocaster that I built from spare parts that is outfitted with custom pickups, wound by Joe Barden, through my 1960's Ampeg SB-12 flip top amp.
+Both sound great.
+For recording, I also use a Rob Allen MB-2 Fretless acoustic bass guitar.

 STRINGS & ACCESSORIES